code-423n4/docs/awarding/incentive-model-and-awards/README.md

 `High Risk Slice: 10 * (0.9 ^ (split - 1)) / split`

 Please note that findings with partial credit as still count as 1 finding in the algorithm. \
-During awarding, each award is redeemed for: `pie / slice`.
+During awarding, each award is redeemed for: `award pool / pie / slice`.

 ### Bonus for best / selected for report